 Born and raised in New York, Flannery began his career in theatre and television at a very young age.
 His education and training in New York City was key to his successful career path.
-Today Flannery is a consultant for numerous projects in development and production and he is engaged in creating and developing original content for live productions, new media, film and television.
+Today Flannery is a consultant for numerous projects in development and production and he is engaged in creating and developing a new series of Symphantasy® for Teen Cancer America.

 Overseas Chinese Town Limited engaged Flannery to create a western style production show.
 The show was ‘E’ Elements Show.
 The production featured a variety of dancers, acrobats, synchronized swimmers, singers, musicians, magicians, and puppets.
 The show ran for five years at the Huaxia Art Centre in Shenzhen, China.